 While AI, machine learning, and automation continue to change the process of selling, the nature of sales continues to beat with a human heart.
+This holds true, even in a remote-first or hybrid work environment where reliance on tech is greater than ever.
 In B2B sales, where both buyers and sellers are people, our humanness and personality are as important now as before.

 When hiring new sales reps, recruit applicants with the right personality traits for the job, not relevant skills.
 You don't have time to teach classes on how to have a winning personality.

-A Harvard Business Review article puts it succinctly: “In sales, hire for personality, then train for skill.”
+A Harvard Business Review article stated it succinctly: “In sales, hire for personality, then train for skill.”

 Skills and traits are both important in a sales career.
 They might sound similar but they refer to very different aspects of a professional person.
 Business writing is a skill, for example.
 On the other hand, self-motivation is a trait.
 Skills can be learned, trained, and acquired with relative ease, but traits are inherent or learned over time through repeated experiences, and are very difficult to develop.